crocs-muni/pets26_coinjoin_analysis/ARTIFACT-APPENDIX.md

 * Python 3.11+
 * .NET 8 SDK
 * Necessary python libraries are listed in: https://github.com/crocs-muni/pets26_coinjoin_analysis/blob/main/coinjoin-analysis/requirements.txt
-* Datasets needed to run the artifacts are available at: TODO
+* Datasets needed to run the artifacts are available at: https://zenodo.org/records/17870025

 ### Estimated Time and Storage Consumption (Required for Functional and Reproduced badges)